-1The price fixed by the seller of a security after receiving bids in a tender offer, typically for a sale of bonds or a new stock market issue.
+1The price fixed by the seller of a security after receiving bids in a tender offer, typically for a sale of gilt-edged securities or a new stock market issue.

 - If the price of the stock falls below the strike price, the put seller will have to purchase shares from the put buyer when the option is exercised.